By Deborah Goonan, Independent American Communities

-And, as is the case with Brittany Chase, when the association discovers a construction defect, the cost to repair damage or correct safety hazards to common property can quickly add up tp thousands of dollars in special assessments.
+And, as is the case with Brittany Chase, when the association discovers property damage, the cost to repair or correct safety hazards to common property can quickly add up tp thousands of dollars in special assessments.

 Be sure to read the letter from the condo association’s attorney in the following North Jersey Record article.
 It’s an eye-opener.

 Wayne condo owners could be on the hook for $3M in repairs

 Published 10:00 a.m.
 ET Aug.
 31, 2018 | Updated 3:24 p.m.
 ET Sept.
 5, 2018